karticr/picam/README.md

 $ sudo chmod +x install.sh
 $ sudo ./install.sh
 ```

+## How to contribute

+1. reports problems and issues in the repo, use the trackers.
+2. Fork the project and create new branches.
+3. Share the project.

 ## Support me
 If you feel like picam is useful for your projects, please consider supporting me for future projects like this.